albedo-engine/swizzler/README.md

 #### `base` attribute

-The `base` attribute describe how to extract the name of the asset from a path.
+The `base` attribute describes how to extract the name of the asset from a path.
 This **has to be** a [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression) with **one** capturing group.
 In this example, the base captures everything before the last `_` character.
 All the files starting with `hero_` would have the base `hero`, and all the files starting with `enemy_` the base `enemy`.

 #### `matchers` attribute

-The matchers provide a list of files to match under the same asset.
+The `matchers` attribute provide a list of files to match under the same asset.
 In this example, the metalness, roughness, and albedo textures belonging to a same asset will get resolved together.

 #### `targets` attributes

-The targets array makes use of the `matchers` list in order to know what textures to use as sources.
-Each target will generate exaclty one texture, containing the combination of specificied sources.
+The `targets` attribute makes use of the `matchers` list in order to know what textures to use as sources.
+Each target generates one texture, containing the combination of specificied sources.

-Here, we use the `metalness` and `roughness` identifiers to specify to create a new texture, containing **4** channels.
+We use here the `metalness` and `roughness` identifiers in order to create a new texture, containing **4** channels.
 The `red` channel will be filled with the metalness texture `red channel`, and the `alpha` channel will be filled with the roughness texture `red channel`.